HexaEngine/Hexa.NET.Protobuf/README.md

 # Hexa.Protobuf

 `Hexa.Protobuf` is a powerful inline code generator for Protobuf, designed to work via Roslyn analyzers.
 It enables seamless generation and integration of Protobuf serialization code directly in your .NET projects, enhancing build-time type checking and reducing runtime errors.
+The library targets `netstandard2.0`, ensuring broad compatibility across different .NET implementations.

 ## Features